cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 The [risk](/platform-deep-dive/pentests/findings/severity-levels/) of an individual finding is the likelihood multiplied by the impact (Risk = Likelihood * Impact).

-## Agile Pentest

-{{% agile-pentest %}}.
-Learn more about the [pentest types](/platform-deep-dive/pentests/pentest-types/).

-You may want an Agile Pentest for:

-- Recent code changes, such as after a sprint or before a release
-- Specific subsets of your asset, such as:
-  - A single feature such as a new RESTful [API endpoint](#api-endpoint)
-  - One microservice
-- You can also use an Agile Pentest to test:
-  - A single OWASP or OSSTMM category
-  - A specific issue, such as a [known vulnerability](#known-vulnerability)

 ## Allowlist

 An allowlist explicitly lets identified systems access.
 In networks, an allowlist can specify IP